Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

         ```
         > Only the `NodeNics` field should have been updated.

-    3. Determine the xname of the MgmtSwitchConnector:
+    3. Determine the component name (xname) of the `MgmtSwitchConnector`:

         ```bash
         ncn-m001# MGMT_SWITCH_CONNECTOR_XNAME=$(jq -r .Xname sls_MgmtSwitchConnector.json)